pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 zenameblackoutworriedhtatouqcipheristooweakonnextmessageswitchtovigenerecipherkeywordisthetiddensyybolofdeathinmyfavuriteholbeinend
 {% endhighlight %}

-Finally, we have decrypted the first message.
-It is as follows:
+Reorganising the output, we get the first decrypted message.
+Message 1 is as follows:

 ```
 ze name blackout worried htat